OpenSmock/Molecule-Incubator/README.md

 # Molecule Incubator

-Molecule component framework tools and features incubation project.
+Molecule component framework tools that features incubation projects.

 Molecule UI tools experimentation zone.

-UI Tools are coming in next versions of Molecule.
+UI Tools are coming in the next versions of Molecule.
-They are currently in development in incubators packages, are ready to use but may be instable.
+They are currently in development in incubator packages, are ready to use but may be instable.

 ![image](https://user-images.githubusercontent.com/49183340/151664721-feefb39a-6a9f-44b8-a54d-ef4f2b01bc65.png)
 ![moleculeUITools](https://user-images.githubusercontent.com/49183340/120898493-5eb8e100-c62b-11eb-86c6-021dc25e5dd0.PNG)